Converting Definitions to Custom Resources

 - Are processed when resource collection is compiled, not when a node is converged

-- Do not support common resource properties, such as
+- Don’t support common resource properties, such as

 notifies